Banksia meisneri: Distribution and habitat

 Meisner's banksia is found between Collie, Pingrup and Tenterden in the Avon Wheatbelt, Esperance Plains and Jarrah Forest biogeographic regions of Western Australia.
 It grows in deep sand in shrubland and low woodland in low-lying flats.

 Ecology

 This banksia does not have a lignotuber and is killed by fire, when the follicles open and release the seeds.

 Conservation status

 Banksia meisneri is classed as "not threatened" by the Western Australian Government Department of Parks and Wildlife, but subspecies ascendens is classified as "Priority Four" meaning that is rare or near threatened.
+The IUCN Red List categorizes it as endangered.

 Use in horticulture

 This banksia has only rarely been grown in cultivation.
 It is fast growing and flowers from seed after about five years.
 A Mediterranean climate is preferred and the species is difficult to maintain in eastern Australia.
 It is grown from seed which germinates after between 28 and 39 days.